Agent Skills: Rules Review

 For each reviewer:

-• Set description to the group category name (e.g., "Review rules: frameworks") when using the Agent tool
+• Set the reviewer description / task label to the group category name (e.g., "Review rules: frameworks") when the dispatch mechanism supports a label field

 • Embed the pre-captured diff output directly in the prompt text